fmatthew5876/stdcxx-bitops/README.md

  * ls0b: least significant 1 bit
  * ms0b: most significant 0 bit

-As always, the naming question is always up for debate and reconsideration.
+As always, the naming question is continuously up for debate and reconsideration.
 Some other styles have been suggested on the std-proposals discussion forum.

 * `ct0()`
 * `cntt0()`
 * `countt0()`
 * `count_t0()`
+* `count_trailing_zeroes()`
 * `count_trailing_0_bits()`
 * `count_trailing<bool>()`